ouspg/CompSec/Lab2_Network/README.md

 **Cross-site request forgery**

 Next, we create a basic example of a cross-site request forgery (CSRF) attack.
-We are trying to simulate a case, where a user is browsing a site and opens a malicious web site that does something harmful.
-We are going to create a site that changes the currently logged in user's nickname when they visit this webpage while logged in to the Juice Shop.
+We are trying to simulate a case, where a user is browsing a site and opens a malicious website that does something harmful.
+We are going to create a site that changes the currently logged-in user's nickname when they visit this webpage while logged in to the Juice Shop.
 For this purpose you have an apache2 server running in your virtual machine.
 If you access www.csrfattack.org you should see a placeholder site that you can modify.

 Do the following: